Omat78/crypto-wallet-tracker/README.md

 - **Static dashboard** (`static/index.html`, vanilla HTML/CSS/JS, no build step) served directly by Axum via `tower_http::services::ServeDir` — one process, one deploy.

-## Dashboard
-Visiting the server's root URL (e.g. `http://localhost:8080`) loads a single-page
-dashboard: paste a wallet address, see holdings/transactions/P&L, and (once connected with a paid key) manage real-time alerts.
-It talks to the same `/api/*` routes documented below and stores the API key in the browser's `localStorage`.
-No separate frontend host or build pipeline needed — it's just a static file the Rust server serves.

 ## Local setup
 ```bash